abasak24/SAGA-Bench/README.md

 + acknowledge GAP from where we borrow and modify software techniques

 ## Contact
-In case of issues, please contact Abanti at abasak@ucsb.edu or Jilan at jilan@ucsb.edu.
-You could also raise an issue so that responses can help other users.
+In case of issues, please contact Abanti at abasak@ucsb.edu.
+You could also raise an issue so that the response can help other users.

 ## References
 [1] D. Ediger, R. McColl, J. Riedy, D. Bader, "Stinger: High performance data structure for streaming graphs", _IEEE Conference on High Performance Extreme Computing (HPEC),_ pp. 1-5, 2012.